Discover the biggest milestone in development that your baby meets when you're 10 weeks pregnant.

 What's Happening in There

 - Your baby measures between one and one and a half inches this week.
-In the past eight weeks, she has gone from one cell to almost 1 billion cells, and she now has more than 90 percent of the anatomical structures that adults have.
+In the past eight weeks, she has gone from one cell to almost 1 billion cells, and now that you're 10 weeks pregnant she has more than 90 percent of the anatomical structures that adults have.

 - Her face is taking on character.
 Your baby’s head is becoming rounder, and her neck is growly rapidly.
 Her facial features have become distinct, with her outer ears taking shape.
 Your baby can shut her eyes this week—and will keep them closed for protection until around 26 weeks.
 Even tiny tooth buds are starting to form.